eltoozero/v0/README.md

 ## Component notes:
  - If you get a batch of rails, the one with the most preload should be used for the X axis.
  - Installing the thermal fuse for the bed along the (logical) rear edge may limit travel on Z with or without kirigami.

+## Assembly notes:
+- Pg 30.
+Preload 3 for direct drive, 5 for bowden.
+- Pg 53.
+You preload 2 M3 into the bottom channel if you're NOT using the 5V PSU, you'll need more for that part.
+- Pg 155.
+You can coat a short M3 with vasaline to keep the nut retained while you glue it, this prevents glue seeping into threads.

 ### Supplier Links: